Vienna is Austria's capital city, and what a city it is.

-Vienna is a city which exudes elegance, class and splendour.
+It is place which exudes elegance, class and splendour.

-It entwines an imperial history with contemporary museums, a delicious culinary scene and lively bars.
-Ever since watching the movie The Girl in the Picture, Vienna had been high on my list of destinations and although I have visited the city 3 times now, I've still not had enough.
+Vienna entwines an imperial history with contemporary museums, a delicious culinary scene and lively bars.
+Ever since watching the movie The Girl in the Picture, Vienna had been high on my list of destinations and although We have visited the city 3 times now, I've still not had enough.

 Visiting Vienna is an architectural dream, even if buildings generally aren't your thing, you cant help but be amazed at the sheer scale and beauty of some of Vienna's most iconic landmarks.
 Wandering aimlessly through the city you will stumble up on some it's great treasures, it seems there is something remarkable at the end of every street, from intricately sculpted water fountains to exquisitely designed buildings.
 There are, however, a few places which you simply cannot miss.